CSI-VITAP-Skill-Builders/syntax-surgeons/README.md

 Kausalya Hariharan
 Mallika
 Anuhya

-## 🚀 My Contribution
+## 🚀 My Contributions

-- Built full-stack doubt resolution platform
+- Contributed to building the full-stack doubt resolution platform
-- Implemented first-accept system
+- Implemented the first-accept locking system
-- Integrated MongoDB with backend APIs
+- Worked on MongoDB integration with backend APIs
-- Designed responsive UI using React
+- Designed parts of the responsive UI using React

 ## 📸 Screenshots